The functions of the Psychology Board of Australia include:

 Our functions are supported by Australian Health Practitioner Regulation Agency (AHPRA).
 For information about legislation governing our operations see AHPRA's Legislation and Publications pages.

 A National Board may also establish a committee (a State or Territory Board) for a participating jurisdiction which is a committee of the National Board.
 The Psychology Board of Australia has established four State and Territory Boards (‘regional boards’) these are:

 The regional boards enable an effective and timely local response to health practitioners and the public in registration and notification matters.
 The members of a State or Territory Board are appointed by the responsible Ministers for the participating jurisdictions.

-Enquiries for the Chair of the Psychology Board of Australia can be sent to:
+Correspondence to the National Board can be sent to:

 Psychology Board of Australia